Harpsichord: Classical period

-Revival
+Music of the harpsichord revival

 Through the 19th century, the harpsichord was almost completely supplanted by the piano.
 In the 20th century, composers returned to the instrument, as they sought out variation in the sounds available to them.
 Under the influence of Arnold Dolmetsch, the harpsichordists Violet Gordon-Woodhouse (1872–1951) and in France, Wanda Landowska (1879–1959), were at the forefront of the instrument's renaissance.
 Concertos for the instrument were written by Francis Poulenc (the Concert champêtre, 1927–28), and Manuel de Falla.
 Elliott Carter's Double Concerto is scored for harpsichord, piano and two chamber orchestras.
 For a detailed account of music composed for the revived harpsichord, see Contemporary harpsichord.